 Why do I Need the EBB?

 If your work is now done remotely or you’re looking for a new job, broadband is a vital link to the outside world.
-The same is true for any critical healthcare services, since most medical appointments have moved to Zoom for the foreseeable future.
-And not all schools have gone back to in-class learning, so this will help your homebound student keep up with his or her education.
+The same is true for any critical healthcare services.
+Since most medical appointments have moved to Zoom for the foreseeable future.
+Not all schools have gone back to in-class learning.
+So, this will help your homebound student keep up with his or her education.